 Check out the links below to get high-resolution versions that you can print out for your medical simulation programs!

-Facilitation of a simulation-based experience requires a facilitator who has the education, skill, and ability to guide, support, and seek out ways to assist participants in achieving expected outcomes.
+Facilitation of a simulation-based experience requires a facilitator who has the education, skill, and ability to guide, support and seek out ways to assist participants in achieving expected outcomes.
 To maintain skill as an effective facilitator, one must pursue continuing education and assessment of his/her facilitation skills.
-Selection of a facilitation method is guided by theory and research.
+The selection of a facilitation method is guided by theory and research.
 Facilitation methods may vary based on the levels of the participants, the simulation objectives, and the context of the simulation-based experience while considering cultural and individual differences that affect participants’ knowledge, skills, attitudes, and behaviors.
-Facilitation methods may differ whether the simulation is conducted between faculty and participants interacting in real time or whether participants interact individually with a computer-assisted simulation.
-Through the use of facilitation methods, the facilitator’s role is to help participants in their skill development and explore their thought processes in critical thinking, problem solving, clinical reasoning, clinical judgment, and apply their theoretical knowledge to patient care in a range of health care settings.
+Facilitation methods may differ whether the simulation is conducted between faculty and participants interacting in real-time or whether participants interact individually with a computer-assisted simulation.
+Through the use of facilitation methods, the facilitator’s role is to help participants in their skill development and explore their thought processes in critical thinking, problem-solving, clinical reasoning, clinical judgment, and apply their theoretical knowledge to patient care in a range of health care settings.

 About the INACSL Standards of Best Practice: Simulation

 INACSL provides a detailed process for evaluating and improving simulation operating procedures and delivery methods that every simulation team will benefit from.
-Adoption of the INACSL Standards of Best Practice: Simulation demonstrate a commitment to quality and implementation of rigorous evidence based practices in healthcare education to improve patient care by complying with practice standards in the following areas:
+Adoption of the INACSL Standards of Best Practice: Simulation demonstrates a commitment to quality and implementation of rigorous evidence-based practices in healthcare education to improve patient care by complying with practice standards in the following areas:

 - Simulation Design

 - Professional Integrity

 - Simulation-Enhanced Interprofessional Education (Sim-IPE)

 - Simulation Glossary